Beauty contests on screen can be fun, frivolous … and disturbing. Here are 5 films that take you behind the catwalk.

 The swimsuit remains a sticking point, along with other ways of displaying the female body for visual consumption.
 Look past the rituals, and the voyeurism and vanity of such contests seems surreal – if not downright odd.

 It’s not controversial to conclude beauty contests reward women for standing still – literally and metaphorically – rather than standing out.
+And yet in fictional films, all this makes for fascinating stories about identity, growing up and breaking free.

 5 films about beauty contests